RandyKnapp/ValheimMods/EpicLoot/README.md

-# Epic Loot - Config Patching System and Various Bug Fixes
+# Epic Loot

 Author: [RandyKnapp](https://discord.gg/ZNhYeavv3C)
 Source: [Github](https://github.com/RandyKnapp/ValheimMods/blob/main/EpicLoot/)
 Patreon: [patreon.com/randyknapp](https://www.patreon.com/randyknapp)
 Discord: [RandyKnapp's Mod Community](https://discord.gg/ZNhYeavv3C) Patch notes: [Github Patchnotes](https://github.com/RandyKnapp/ValheimMods/blob/main/EpicLoot/CHANGELOG.md)

 This mod aims to add a loot drop experience to Valheim similar to Diablo or other RPGs.
-Monsters and chests can now drop Magic, Rare, Epic, or Legendary magic items.
+Monsters and chests can now drop Magic, Rare, Epic, Legendary, or Mythic magic items.
 Each magic item has a number of magic effects on it, that give bonuses to the item or your character when that magic item is equipped.

 The mod is currently in ***Early Access***!
 That means it's **not done**!
 Be patient as the author adds new features, fixes bugs, and finishes things up.
 If you want to help, please provide feedback on the [Nexus mod page](https://www.nexusmods.com/valheim/mods/387) or on the [github](https://github.com/RandyKnapp/ValheimMods/tree/main/EpicLoot) for the following: